Categories

 • Sao Paulo isn’t as synonymous with Carnaval as Rio but its lack of crowds and lower prices make its Carnaval in February appealing.
 It hosts its own Rio-style parade in its sambódromo, and many bars and clubs keep the party going with costume balls and special events.

 • Dangerous areas to avoid: be careful in the downtown center at night, and watch out for pickpockets at Praça da Sé.
-Use common sense (as in any major city) and you shouldn’t have any problems.
+Other areas to avoid after dark: the East Zone and areas around Praça da Sé.

 Recommended trip duration: 2-3 days